 While there are going to be some bloggers that tell you Facebook is where it’s at, I personally get 80% of the traffic from all three of my blogs due to Pinterest.
 It’s a worthwhile platform to learn!

-I’ve actually taken three different Pinterest courses, so read below to see which one is the right fit for you.
+I’ve actually taken several different Pinterest courses, so read below to see which one is the right fit for you.
+(Some of the courses I’ve taken are no longer available, so they aren’t all listed below.)

 - Blog Clarity’s Pinning Perfect

-- I completed this course in September 2017, plus I belong to their secret Facebook group where they update information.
+- I completed this course in September 2017 and then revisited it in late 2018, plus I belong to their secret Facebook group where they update information.

 - Pinteresting Strategies eBook